ZigaSajovic/CppML/README.md

 A composable Meta Language for C++

+**CppML** is a meta language I use when developing libraries.
+It comes equipped with various metafunctions, that are building blocks for writing metaprograms.

+Note that it is an evolving project, that grows in parallel with the work I do.

 ## Outline

 A MetaFunction in **CppML** is a *template struct* with a *template alias* `f`.
 Each MetaFunction has a *template parameter* `Pipe`, into which the result of its invocation is piped (think Bash pipes).
 Note that Pipe usually defaults to `ml::ListT`, meaning it return a list of types.